Rover SD1: North American market models

-Beginning in June 1980, the American version of the Rover 3500 produced 148 hp with fuel injection, while the European version of the Rover SD1 produced 155 hp with carburetors.
+Beginning in June 1980 and through the final, 1981 model year, the American version of the Rover 3500 produced 148 hp at 5100 rpm with fuel injection.
+This engine variant was also used in the 1981 Triumph TR8.
+Meanwhile, the carburetted European version of the Rover SD1 produced 155 hp.
+While publicity material claimed it was capable of reaching 148 hp, the car as sold actually peaked at 133 hp (at 5000 rpm).

-For the 1981 model year, both the Rover 3500 and Triumph TR8 produced 148 hp with fuel injection, and 1981 would be the last year for both models in the United States.

-Fuel injection for the 3532 cc V8 Rover engine was first introduced in the Triumph TR8 (137 hp) intended for California, and then introduced in the Rover 3500 (148 hp) later in the year when it was launched in America.

-Fuel injection for the Rover V8 was introduced in Europe, along with other modifications such as having a hotter camshaft, when the 1982 Rover SD1 Vitesse was launched with 192 hp.
+Fuel injection for the Rover V8, first seen on the California emissions model in late 1979, was introduced later in Europe.
+The 1982 Rover SD1 Vitesse was launched with 192 hp, thanks to additional modifications such as having a hotter camshaft.

 Since August 1978, a carbureted engine, with antismog equipment, had already been on sale in Australia with 102 kW.
 Beginning in the 1981 model year, Australia received a version of the fuel injected federalized engine with 106 kW.

-Despite the necessary modifications, Rover chose not to set up an assembly plant in the US but built and shipped the cars from the Solihull factory.

 The SD1 gained positive reviews in the American press and was competitively priced against rivals such as the BMW 5 Series and corresponding Mercedes-Benzes.
 Despite this, the car still sold poorly, having achieved just 480 sales between its launch in June 1980 and the end of that year.
 The whole of 1981 attracted 774 sales, although most of these cars had actually been built and stockpiled the previous year.